open/close all folders

 - Reporter: Principal Skinner, you've been referred to as "the funny one."
 Is that reputation justified?Skinner (seriously): Yes.
 Yes, it is.

 - Crouching Moron, Hidden Badass: You don't believe that a momma's boy like him trained as a Green Beret and took out Disney's lawyer and hired goons to avoid being sued for using "The Happiest Place on Earth" for the school carnival.

 - Dean Bitterman: He can be one of these in his less sympathetic moments.

 - Determinator: Once parodied The Terminator.
 See "Non-Giving-Up School Guy"

 - Disproportionate Retribution: In the early seasons, he would give Bart several months/years of detention for anything he did wrong, even when it wasn't that big of a deal.

-- Even Skinner Has Standards: The teachers can do a lot to children (mostly crush their self-esteem and bore them with inane lessons), but lay a hand on them (like Mrs. Krabappel did in "The Nedliest Catch") and you're done.
+- Everyone Has Standards: The teachers can do a lot to children (mostly crush their self-esteem and bore them with inane lessons), but lay a hand on them (like Mrs. Krabappel did in "The Nedliest Catch") and you're done.

 - Former Teen Rebel: Was a worse prankster than Bart in his youth.

 - Jerk with a Heart of Gold: Though he was a nice enough guy, he was also very capable of being a jerk.